Irrfan Khan's Blackmail Receives Positive Responses From Fans & Film-makers!

 Film-maker Harshvardhan Rane Praised Blackmail

 Harshvardhan Rane said, "I think Irrfan sir was at his best.
 Very wicked and quirky sense of humour after a very long time.
 The sense of humour is very Hollywood like which is very refreshing to watch it in Indian cinema, it will be something new for the audience.
 One should definitely give it a watch.
 Irrfan sir is at his subtle best how he delivers without doing much, with him less is always more.
 I think this is one of his best performances.
-Arunoday was a surprise package, he was fabulous, very funny.
+Arunoday was a surprise package, he was fabulous, very funny."

 Makarand Deshpande Says Blackmail Is The Best!